useperform/perform/docs/core/actions.rst

 Use the action
 --------------

-The action is now available in admin classes:
+The action is now available to use in admin classes with the ``configureActions`` method:

 .. code-block:: php